TMU-METAL/OSA-screening/README.md

 # OSA-screening
-This repository contains a machine learning model developed using XGBoost, which has demonstrated the best accuracy for predicting the likelihood of moderate to severe Obstructive Sleep Apnea (OSA) based on body profile features.
+This repository contains two machine learning models developed using XGBoost, which have demonstrated the best accuracy for predicting the likelihood of:
+- Moderate to severe OSA (AHI ≥ 15)
+- Severe OSA (AHI ≥ 30)

-The model utilizes key body measurements to assess the risk of OSA in individuals.
+Both models use key body profile features to assess the risk of OSA in individuals.

-Input:
+****

-The model accepts the following body profile data as input:
+The models accept the following body profile data as input:
+- Age (in years)
+- Sex (Male/Female)
+- Body Mass Index (BMI)
+- Neck circumference (in cm)
-Age, Sex, BMI, Neck circumference, Waist circumference
+- Waist circumference (in cm)

-Output:

-The model outputs a prediction as either:
+Each model outputs a prediction as either:
-0: Low risk of moderate to severe OSA
+- 0: Low risk of moderate to severe OSA (AHI ≥ 15) / severe OSA (AHI ≥ 30)
-1: High risk of moderate to severe OSA
+- 1: High risk of moderate to severe OSA (AHI ≥ 15) / severe OSA (AHI ≥ 30)